What is a Tsunami?

 The City of Victoria is not at high risk of a damaging tsunami as other areas of Vancouver Island are.

 Tsunami modelling of our region after a magnitude 9.0 earthquake has shown us that the maximum water level will be 3 metres with a maximum water flow speed of 1 metre per second.
-In comparison, the 2011 Tohoku tsunami in Japan had a maximum water level of 40 metres with a maximum water flow speed of 12 metres per second.
+In comparison, the 2011 Tohoku tsunami in Japan that was triggered by a 9.0 magnitude earthquake, had a maximum water level of 40 metres with a maximum water flow speed of 12 metres per second.

 What Will Happen in Victoria